penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/08_create_tool_servicenow_create_incident.md

 2. Create a new stateful workflow with:

     - **Workflow name:** `tool-ServiceNow-CreateIncident`
-    - Select the radio button for the `Stateful` worflow type
+    - Select the radio button for the `Stateful` workflow type
     - Click `Create`

     ![Create Stateful Workflow](./images/08_02_create_new_stateful_workflow.png "create new stateful workflow")

-3. Open the worflow visual editor by clicking on the `tool-ServiceNow-CreateIncident` link
+3. Open the workflow visual editor by clicking on the `tool-ServiceNow-CreateIncident` link

     ![Open Workflow](./images/08_03_open_workflow_tool_create_service_now_incident.png "Open Workflow" )

-## Configure Workfow
+## Configure Workflow
 1. Configure the workflow trigger to accept an HTTP Request
     - Click on `Add Trigger`
     - Select the `Request` action located in the **Built-in tools** group